-Centre of Excellence in Graphics in Kohima
+Centre of Entrepreneurship in Graphics Design in Kohima

 Graphic design is the process of visual communication and problem-solving using one or more of typography, photography and illustration.
 The field is considered a subset of visual communication and communication design, but sometimes the term "graphic design" is used synonymously.
 Graphic designers create and combine symbols, images and text to form visual representations of ideas and messages.
 Common uses of graphic design include corporate design (logos and branding), editorial design (magazines, newspapers and books), way finding or environmental design, advertising, web design, communication design, product packaging and signage.